ajitagupta/core-java-mini-projects/README.md

 ## 8. Multithreading

 A thread is a process / execution of a program.
-A thread gets created by extending the `Thread` class or by implementing `Runnable` interface.
+A thread gets created by extending the `Thread` class or by implementing `Runnable` interface, the latter allowing for more flexibility (multiple inheritance).

 To execute the thread we use the `start` method, which automatically calls the Thread class' `run` method.